FusionAuth/terraform-provider-fusionauth/docs/resources/user.md

   * `method` - (Optional) The type of this method.
 There will also be an object with the same value containing additional information about this method.
   * `mobile_phone` - (Optional) The value of the mobile phone for this method.
   * `secret` - (Optional) A base64 encoded secret
-* `two_factor_recovery_codes` - (Optional) A list of recovery codes.
-These may be used in place of a code provided by an MFA factor.
-They are single use.
-If a recovery code is used in a disable request, all MFA methods are removed.
-If, after that, a Multi-Factor method is added, a new set of recovery codes will be generated.
 * `user_id` - (Optional) The Id to use for the new User.
 If not specified a secure random UUID will be generated..
 * `username` - (Optional) The username of the User.
 The username is stored and returned as a case sensitive value, however a username is considered unique regardless of the case. bob is considered equal to BoB so either version of this username can be used whenever providing it as input to an API.
 * `username_status` - (Optional) The current status of the username.
 This is used if you are moderating usernames via CleanSpeak.